A Little Miniature Gardening in the Big State of Texas

 How Did You Do That?

 How did I find some ideas of what plants would work in Texas from my desk in Seattle?
-I first looked at a variety of trees and plants on a few websites and some on Pinterest (focusing only on specific boards titled “Plants for Houston.”)
+I first looked at a variety of trees and plants on a few websites and some on Pinterest (focusing only on specific boards titled “Plants for Houston” AND making sure the Pin-board is a viable source.)
 I looked for the similarities or varieties of the same plants that we have been growing with success for years in our miniature gardens here in Seattle.
 Once I saw a tree or ground cover that I recognized, I looked it up to make sure it fit into USDA Zone 9 and the AHS Heat Zone 9 – focusing on the Houston area where the show was based.
 The decisions came easy, it was either they matched or not.

 Microclimates are Your Friends